 - Stay active rather than remain inside an office.

-You can't fully escape stress when on the job.
-HVAC technicians handle complex equipment and will occasionally have to endure cramped or uncomfortable working conditions.
-The proper experience and tools are helpful when resolving these concerns.
-What’s more, paid training and a stable workload help both installers and technicians reduce some of the most common sources of work-related stress.
+Every job has sources of stress.
+HVAC technicians service complex equipment and will occasionally have to endure cramped or uncomfortable working conditions.
+Sufficient experience and tools are helpful when resolving these concerns.
+Additionally, paid training and a stable workload help both installers and technicians reduce some of the most common reasons for work-related stress.

 Is HVAC Hard on Your Body?

-Lifting heavy objects and performing repetitive motions are both common during HVAC work.
-Getting to specialized types of equipment can be tiring.
-HVAC projects are often physical, and you may benefit from a healthy diet and exercise regimen to remain as healthy as possible.
+Moving heavy equipment and performing repetitive motions are two common reasons HVAC can be physically demanding.
+Getting to specialized types of equipment can be exhausting.
+HVAC work can be very physical, and you may benefit from a healthy diet and exercise regimen to remain as healthy as possible.

 Are HVAC Careers at Risk Because of a Recession?

-While there isn't a job that's immune to a recession, HVAC is especially reliable due to the widespread use of heating and cooling equipment.
-Repairs and installation will always be required, , which means professionals in HVAC can often find work across the country.
+While there isn't a job that's immune to a recession, HVAC is especially reliable due to the essential nature of heating and cooling equipment.
+Repairs and installation are always necessary, which means professionals in HVAC can often find work in many different cities.

 Is HVAC a Good Career for the Future?

 As HVAC systems continue to advance, reliable expertise will become even more important.
-New forms of heating and cooling systems use less energy or obtain it from renewable sources such as solar and wind.
-Sustainable HVAC equipment will keep growing more popular, as will the need for competent HVAC professionals.
+The newest models of heating and cooling systems need less energy or produce it from renewable sources such as solar and wind.
+Environmentally sustainable HVAC equipment will keep growing more popular, as will the need for certified HVAC technicians.

 How to Become an HVAC Technician

-To become an HVAC technician, you’ll need a high school diploma or GED as well as industry training.
-Other, more specific (and higher paying) HVAC careers are dependent on additional education or certifications.
+To become an HVAC technician, you’ll need a high school diploma or GED in addition to industry training.
+Other, more specific (and higher paying) HVAC careers require additional education or certifications.

-Earn certifications by signing up for classes at a community college or trade school.
-How long it takes to become an HVAC technician may fluctuate depending on the specific program, which is typically six months to two years.
+You can become certified by taking classes at a community college or trade school.
+How much time is needed to become an HVAC technician varies from program to program, which generally lasts between six months to two years.
 Your employer might also require NATE certification.
-An acronym for North American Technician Excellence, this industry-leading accreditation builds on your existing industry knowledge to help you better serve customers.
+An acronym for North American Technician Excellence, this industry-leading accreditation expands your technical knowledge to help you better serve customers.

-While some aspects of the job can be learned on your own, professional development means combining classroom programs with on-site training.
-At the same time, HVAC careers aren't reliant on things like advanced math.
-While a little math is needed, the bulk of an HVAC professionals’ skill set utilizes critical thinking, for identifying problems and ensure quality installation.
+Even though basic concepts of an HVAC career could be learned on your own, a proper education means blending classroom programs with on-site training.
+At the same time, HVAC careers don't involve complex math.
+While some math is involved, most of the HVAC professionals’ skill set relies on critical thinking, used to identify problems and ensure quality installation.

-As a technician, your 'office' is actually all the properties you visit to complete repair, maintenance or installation work.
-Complex jobs might take longer than others, so the number of calls each day can fluctuate.
+As a technician, you'll visit many different homes and businesses to perform repair, maintenance or installation work.
+Complex jobs may need more time and resources than others, so the number of calls on a given day could vary considerably.

 Like we mentioned earlier, you should be comfortable working outdoors in inclement weather as well as in dirty or cramped spaces.
-If you work in a customer-facing role, strong customer service skills are always a positive.
+For roles assisting customers, strong customer service skills are always welcome.

 Can You Make a Good Living in HVAC?
 Average Salary for HVAC Technicians and Other HVAC Careers

-Since the HVAC industry is growing quickly, your salary should reflect that.
+With the constant growth in HVAC careers, your salary should reflect that.
 The national average salary for an HVAC technician is $49,242, according to ZipRecruiter.
-Professionals with specialized skills could make between $56,600 and $68,000.
-However, total compensation can depend on where you live and its cost of living.
-HVAC techs with enough experience to work in management in a high-paying state could earn a salary as high as six figures.
+Top earners make between $56,600 and $68,000.
+Having said that, your salary may be dependent on the area's average wages and its cost of living.
+HVAC techs with enough experience to work in management in a high-paying state may make as much as six figures.

 Along with starting your own business, there are several other ways to advance your career.
 These include: